Vincenzo Russo (revolutionary)

-Vincenzo Russo (16 June 1770 – 19 November 1799) was an Italian patriot, who was a leading supporter of the short-lived Parthenopean Republic.
+Vincenzo Russo (16 June 1770 – 19 November 1799) was an Italian revolutionary, who was a leading supporter of the short-lived Parthenopean Republic.
 Captured by the Sanfedista forces, he was soon executed along with many other rebels of the Bourbon rule of Ferdinand IV of Naples.

 Biography

 He obtained degrees in medicine from Nola and in law from Naples universities.
 Agreeing with the Jacobin principles of Robespierre, he joined two secret societies - the Club Rivoluzionario and the Società Patrottica - where he advocated the use of revolutionary, armed struggle against the Bourbon state in favor of the weakest in society.
 He was exiled for holding such "proto-communist" ideas.

 Inspired by the French Revolution, Russo fled to Milan, then Switzerland, and then to Rome where he supported the French-supported Roman Republic of 1798–9.
 During this period he took an active part in the cultural life of the republic, helping organise heated discussions in the democratic clubs and writing for the newly founded press.

 He was among those who pressed the French into declaring Campania a republic.
 In the newly proclaimed Neapolitan Republic (also known as the Parthenopean Republic) he contributed to the "Monitore Napolitano", the journal edited by Eleonora Fonseca Pimentel, and went down to speak among the people.

 However, the republic was short-lived: Cardinal Fabrizio Ruffo soon counter-attacked with his army of Sanfedisti, fighting on the side of the Bourbon king (aided in this mainly by the British), and supported by an uprising of the royalist rabble, the Naples Lazzaroni.
 With weapons in hand, Russo was taken prisoner on 13 June 1799.
 He became a martyr to the cause of Italian Jacobinism at the age of 29 when he was hanged in Piazza del Mercato, Naples, on 19 November 1799.
 He was buried, according to one source, on the seashore near the Ponte della Maddalena, Naples, for refusing to utter the required words just prior to execution.
 A later source gives his last resting place as the Church of San Matteo al Lavinaio, Naples.